gregwhitaker/netifi-requeststream-example/README.md

         2019-11-10 14:47:01,508 INFO e.c.RunLettersStream [reactor-tcp-nio-4] u26
         2019-11-10 14:47:02,515 INFO e.c.RunLettersStream [reactor-tcp-nio-4] f41
         2019-11-10 14:47:03,519 INFO e.c.RunLettersStream [reactor-tcp-nio-4] z25

+### Request-Response
+Follow the steps below to run the example that shows aggregating request-response interactions where the letter data is load-balanced between `letter-service` and `letter2-service`:

-5. In a new terminal, run the following command to start the `letter2-service`:
+1. In a new terminal, run the following command to start the `letter2-service`:

         ./gradlew :letter2-service:run

-6. In a new terminal, run the following command to start the client and load-balance between both `letter-service` instances and the `number-service`:
+2. In a new terminal, run the following command to start the client and load-balance between both `letter-service` instances and the `number-service`:

         ./gradlew :client:runLetter